Ofrogue/pyspark101/1_map_reduce/README.md

 # defining a separate function for just adding 1 is not handy
-# there is another way to define such functions with the lambda keyword
+# there is another way to define such functions anonymously with lambda keyword

 arr4 = list(
     map(